Updated: Jan 6

 The world needs more creative thinkers, and as a student of yoga I have seen hundreds of people waking up into new levels of consciousness out of this very simple technique.

 React or respond.
 Escape or withdraw.
 You do have a choice.
-Learn this wonderful technique through the Yoga RELAX classes or buy a yoga nidra CD to use at home.
+Learn this wonderful technique through the Yoga RELAX and RESILIENCE class or buy a yoga nidra CD to use at home.